wish1110/chatbot-azure/README.md

 You can visit your app at: http://<your app name>.azurewebsites.net "
 Help
+Any advice for common problems or issues.
+1. Apply log stream for monitoring.
+Either in CLI or Azure app service
+2. Edit the config.py in your folder with your ID and key_value of your Microsoft Azure account
-Any advise for common problems or issues. apply log stream for monitoring.
-Either in cli or azure app service command to run if program contains helper info
+3. Set up the start-up program in the app service, general setting tab. command to run if program contains helper info
 Authors
 Contributors names and contact info